 The FCA uses a range of tools to carry out its responsibilities and meet its objectives.

-The FCA is a principles-based regulator and it expects regulated firms to not only follow its prescribed Rules, but to also follow the ‘spirit' of what the FCA is seeking to achieve.
-For example, for regulated firms to treat their customers fairly in all that they do.
+The FCA is a principles-based regulator and it expects regulated firms not only to follow its prescribed Rules, but also to follow the ‘spirit' of what the FCA is seeking to achieve.
+For example, it expects regulated firms to treat their customers fairly in all that they do.